apacific/bank-of-atlantic/README.md

-# Bank of Atlantic – Full-Stack Banking POC
+# Bank of Atlantic

+## About

-A small but opinionated full-stack banking prototype that models customers, accounts, and role-based operations over a PostgreSQL backing store.
+Proof of concept for a banking application that models customers, accounts, and role-based operations over a PostgreSQL backing store.

 The project is split into: